-There is a risk that the Sykes Cottages Group could be impacted by local outbreaks of an infectious disease, epidemic or global pandemic which could impact the travel industry and stop guests from being able to travel to their chosen destination.
-Although the Sykes Cottages Group cannot mitigate the risk of an epidemic or global pandemic, it has demonstrated that holiday cottages can provide a safe, clean and socially distanced environment for its guests.
+There is a risk that the Forge Holiday Group could be impacted by local outbreaks of an infectious disease, epidemic or global pandemic which could impact the travel industry and stop guests from being able to travel to their chosen destination.
+Although the Group cannot mitigate the risk of an epidemic or global pandemic, it has demonstrated that holiday accommodation can provide a safe, clean and socially distanced environment for its guests.

-In the event of any future local or national lockdowns Sykes Cottages Group would continually review the government guidance to determine whether guests could travel to their cottage location and whether the Company's offices could be open.
+In the event of any future local or national lockdowns the Group would continually review the government guidance to determine whether guests could travel to their accommodation location and whether the Group's offices could be open.
+The Group will always ensure the safety of guests, owners and employees.